Hello and welcome to my 1/2 of exaltChrist.com,

 My name is Jeff Wright.
-I am 30 years old and the lucky husband of Christie Wright.
-She and I welcomed our first son in May of 09 and a daughter in April of 11.
+I am 32 years old and the lucky husband of Christie Wright.
+She and I welcomed our first son in May of 09 , a daughter in April of 11, and another son in March of 13.
 I was ordained April 21, 2002 at Gum Springs Baptist Church.
 I serve as the pastor of Midway Baptist Church in Cookeville, TN which is a gift of God’s grace to me.
 Currently I reside in White County, TN which is in the middle of the state.

 To introduce myself doctrinally I would note that I affirm The New Hampshire Baptist Confession of 1833, The Baptist Faith & Message (2000), and the 5 Solas of the Reformation.
 In the interest of full disclosure I would also note that while I am in harmony with much of Calvinism I do not affirm Limited Atonement.
 I would be more than happy to discuss any of my doctrinal positions with any inquirers on any item of interest.

 My ministry and service (and thus blogging as well) priorities are sourced from scripture, summarized in Colossians 1:28-29 and restated by myself in this statement: My aim in ministry is to proclaim the full counsel of God’s Word through clear preaching and teaching so that those without Christ might come to know him and those in Christ might come to completion in Him that the kingdom of God might advance, to the glory of God.
 Toward that end I believe in expository preaching and the right administration of the ordinances to be the marks of a church and the chief duties of a minister, in conjunction with the requirements found in the New Testament, particularly the Pastoral Epistles.